Queen of Wands

 Reading the Card

-Like all court cards, the Queen of Wands can represent people or things other than yourself:
+Like all Court Cards, the Queen of Wands can represent people or things other than yourself:

-When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you it could actually be any of the above.
-The question being asked (or your first thoughts when you see the card) will suggest who or what the card refers to.
+When reading the Upright and Reversal sections below, note that although the text refers to you, it could actually represent any of the above.
+The question being asked (or your first instinct upon seeing the card) will dictate who or what the card signifies.

 As a person the Queen of wands can represent an older woman who already knows you.
 Irrespective of how long she has known you, she already knows you well and will provide good advice.

-In a relationship the Queen of wands represents a beautiful woman with strong ambition but also an earthy practical side with an emphasis on family.
+In a relationship the Queen of Wands represents a beautiful woman with strong ambition but also an earthy practical side with an emphasis on family.
 She wants things but is also self-sufficient enough to get them on her own.
 Expect equality in any relationship.
 There may be strong associations with nature or animals.

-The reversal
+The Reversal

-This could be due to
+- This could be due to:

 - A lack of self-confidence.